What is a Makharij Chart?

 Exercise 1: Region-by-Region Practice

 Instructions: Practice each region systematically using the chart as reference.
+This exercise helps you master one region at a time, preventing confusion and ensuring proper pronunciation.

 Exercise 2: Similar Letter Contrasts

 Instructions: Use the chart to identify and practice confusing letter pairs.
+This exercise helps you distinguish between letters that sound similar but come from different points or have different qualities.

 Exercise 3: Word Practice